collective/collective.easyslideshow/README.txt

 Installation
 ============
-- In your buildout.cfg, add collective.easyslideshow to the list of eggs and zcml within the [instance] section.
+- In your buildout.cfg, add collective.easyslideshow to the list of eggs within the [instance] section.
+It is using z3c.autoinclude so there is no need to add it to zcml too.
 - Run buildout, and start up the instance
 - Install collective.easyslideshow via portal_quickinstaller